stagemonitor/stagemonitor-docker-compose/README.md

 # stagemonitor docker-compose

-This docker-compose file contains Elasticsearch, Grafana and Kibana with the [stagemonitor Kibana plugin](https://github.com/stagemonitor/stagemonitor-kibana).
+This docker-compose file consists of Elasticsearch, Grafana and Kibana with the [stagemonitor Kibana plugin](https://github.com/stagemonitor/stagemonitor-kibana).

 ## Build